Marine initiatives planned for April 2025 – April 2027

 Consultations

-Consultations began during the Fall 2023 National, Quebec, and Prairie Northern Regional Canadian Marine Advisory Council (CMAC) meetings.
+Consultations began during the Fall 2023 National, Quebec, and Prairie and Northern Regional Canadian Marine Advisory Council (CMAC) meetings.
 A corresponding TC ‘Let’s Talk Transportation’ page was similarly posted at this time.

 Departmental contact information